madeleine-mckenzie/REvIEW/README.md

 ## Questions?
 If you have any questions about the installation process or the code, or any ideas for how to make REvIEW better?
 Please email me using madeleine.mckenzie \at\ gmail.com to discuss!

+#### Side note:
+I apologise in advance for any spelling errors or typos that might apear in the documentation or the code.
+I have dyslexia so I find it difficult to notice spelling errors.